The Japanese names Miyoko, Misao & Shuhei

 The book’s description states that Fukumaru’s name is made up of the words fuku, “good fortune,” and maru, “circle.”

-That made me wonder what the Japanese names Misao and Miyoko meant.
+That made me wonder about the meaning of the Japanese names Misao and Miyoko.

 Turns out Miyoko means “beautiful generations girl” or “beautiful generations child” — mi means “beauty” or “charm,” yo means “generations,” and ko means “child.”
 (Miyo, “beautiful generations,” is also a name.)